• Skip to primary navigation

 Banff Gondola Ride

 Make sure to get lots of photos of that 360-degree view of the Canadian Rockies as you ride the gondola… at only eight minutes either way, it goes by quickly!
-The track of the gondola is approximately one mile long, and you’ll climb 698 metres (2, 292 feet) to the summit ridge.
-It takes approximately 8 minutes each way to go up and down the mountain.
+The track of the gondola is approximately one mile long, and you’ll climb 698 metres (2,292 feet) to the summit ridge.
+It takes about 8 minutes each way to go up and down the mountain.

 Each gondola car fits four adults, while a baby or small child can comfortably join to make five.
 Strollers are not recommended due to the limited space in the gondola cars.